davetang/learning_r/conditions.md

 default.

-Warnings occupy a somewhat challenging place between messages (“you should know about this”) and errors (“you must fix this\!”).
+Warnings occupy a somewhat challenging place between messages (“you should know about this”) and errors (“you must fix this!”).
 In general, **be restrained**, as warnings are easy to miss if there’s a lot of other output, and you don’t want your function to recover too easily from clearly invalid input.